 Boris wanted to visit the Cabildo, the town council building, but it was closed for the holiday.
 We walked down the lovely tree-lined Avenue de Mayo stuck our head into Cafe Tortoni, the oldest and most famous cafe in the city.
 It was packed with tourists.

 We decided to head to the barrio (district) of San Telmo, once the premiere location in the city, until a yellow fever epidemic drove people to higher ground in Recoleta (another barrio of Buenos Aires).
-Along the cobblestone streets, we found a mansion, a single family home with two bathrooms and one kitchen, that had later been converted into a tenement house for 23 poor families (about 100 people).
+Along the cobblestone streets, we saw a single family home with two bathrooms and one kitchen that had been converted into a tenement house for 23 poor families (about 100 people).
 A private investor had purchased the property and restored it back to the original configuration.
 It is unfurnished and is now used to host functions.

 The rivers that intersect in San Telmo were on the bottom floor of the property.
 They also filtered water into cisterns to hold fresh water up to one year, using turtles to eat the mold.
 Later streets were built over the rivers.
 We were able to walk through the old tunnels passing under several of the adjacent buildings.